sdarwish13/Youtube-Clone/README.md

-he purpose of this semester’s project is to create a website similar to YouTube.
+The purpose this project is to create a website similar to YouTube.
 The following is the list of the specifications:
 Credentials Management:
 - Sign up/sign in/remember me Own Videos Management:
 - Uploading a video requires authentication first.